As an executive coach reading plenty of research, I know we are more creative, productive, and resilient when we feel more positive.

 Rather than reprimanding yourself for your negative feelings, you might tell yourself, “It’s okay.
 Many people are dealing with this emotional burden.
 And it’s normal.”

-GIVE YOURSELF A DOSE OF GRATITUDE The research around the benefits of gratitude on day-to-day well-being is conclusive and compelling.
+The research around the benefits of gratitude on day-to-day well-being is conclusive and compelling.
 Cultivating gratitude helps people feel more positive emotions, build stronger relationships, enhance their health, and cope with hardships.

 More good news: there are a multitude of ways to cultivate gratitude, which are simple to implement.
 One helpful practice is writing down three things you’re grateful for.
 If you’re struggling to think of something to be thankful for in your current situation, think of others who are dealing with even more challenges, or recall the very worst times in your life (odd are, you survived in one piece).
 Simple gratitude practices help lift your mood in the short-term and also result in long-term healthful changes to your brain.

-GET MOVING Aerobic exercise reduces stress hormones such as adrenaline and cortisol and stimulates the production of endorphins, neurochemicals in the brain that are natural mood elevators.
+Aerobic exercise reduces stress hormones such as adrenaline and cortisol and stimulates the production of endorphins, neurochemicals in the brain that are natural mood elevators.

 A strange quirk about bouts of low mood—we’re most likely to skip a workout when we need it the most.
 “Failing to exercise when you feel bad is like explicitly not taking an aspirin when your head hurts.
 That’s the time you get the payoff,” explains Michael Otto, a professor of psychology at Boston University.
 Take advantage of this chance to get moving and see exercise’s most immediate and highest return.